ZHaskell/docs/Z-IO/Filesystem.md

 flushBuffer :: HasCallStack => BufferedOutput -> IO ()
 ```

-# A note on file path
+# A note on filepath

-Other operations from `Z.IO.FileSystem` module, e.g. `seek`, `mkdtemp`, `rmdir`, etc. are basically mirroring unix system call, which should be familiar to people came from C/C++.
+Other operations from `Z.IO.FileSystem` module, e.g., `seek`, `mkdtemp`, `rmdir`, etc., are basically mirroring the Unix system call, which should be familiar to people who come from C/C++.
 The type for file path in Z is `CBytes`, which is a `\NUL` terminated byte array managed on GHC heap.

-We assumed that `CBytes`'s content is UTF-8 encoded though it may not always be the case, and there're some platform differeces on file path handling, e.g. the seperator on windows is different from unix.
-To proper handle file path, use `Z.IO.FileSystem.FilePath` (which is re-exported from `Z.IO.FileSystem`), for example instead of manually connecting file path like:
+We assumed that `CBytes`'s content is UTF-8 encoded though it may not always be the case, and there're some platform differences on file path handling, e.g., the separator on windows is different from Unix.
+To proper handle file path, use `Z.IO.FileSystem.FilePath` (which is re-exported from `Z.IO.FileSystem`), for example, instead of manually connecting file path like:

 ```haskell
 let p = "foo" <> "/" <> "bar"
 ```
-You should always use library's functions
+You should always use functions from the library

 ```haskell
 import qualified Z.IO.FileSystem as FS